ssciwr/mease-hpc-setup/docs/index.md

 ## Interactive command-line use

-To see how many idle nodes with GPUs attached are currently available:
+To see how many idle nodes are currently available:

 ```
-sinfo_t_idle | grep "gpu-single"
+sinfo_t_idle
 ```

-To run an interactive job on one of these nodes (i.e. log on to it and run commands there):
+To run an interactive job on a node with a gpu (i.e. log on to it and run commands there):

 ```
-srun --partition=gpu-single --ntasks=1 --time=0:30:00 --nodes=1 --ntasks-per-node=1 --mem=64gb --gres=gpu:RTX2080:1 --pty /bin/bash
+srun --partition=single --time=0:30:00 --nodes=1 --ntasks-per-node=1 --mem=16gb --gres=gpu:A40:1 --pty /bin/bash
 ```

-This asks for 30mins with 1 cpu, 1 RTX2080 GPU, and 64GB of ram.
+This asks for 30mins with 1 cpu, 1 A40 GPU, and 16GB of ram.
-Other GPU types available are listed in [this table](https://wiki.bwhpc.de/e/BwForCluster_MLS%26WISO_Production_Hardware#Coprocessor_Nodes)

 (Note not all of the system RAM is available, e.g. if the machine has 64gb the most you can ask for is around 60gb)